di-unipi-socc/TosKer/README.md

 The minimum Python version supported is 2.7.
 It is possible to find other installation methods on the documentation.

 ### Example of usage
-After the installation it is possible to found in `/usr/share/tosker/examples` the CSAR of two example application, `node-mongo.casr` and `thoughts.csar`.
+After the installation it is possible to found in `/usr/share/tosker/examples` the CSAR of two example application, `node-mongo.casr`, `thoughts.csar` and `sockshop.csar`.

 To `create` and `start` the thoughts application run the command:
 ```